esviswajith95/Monsoon_DS_test/Readme.md

-The code is divided in four jupyter notebooks
+The code is organised in four jupyter notebooks

 1. 01_eda.ipynb - Contains Exploratory data analysis